 These apps save time & trouble in supermarkets and restaurants

 Your smart phone or tablet is an amazing portal to easily find all things gluten free.
-Gluten-free and allergen-free information is just a click, or now a touch on the screen, away.
+Gluten-free and allergen-free information is just a click or touch of the screen away.

-Grocery shopping and unsure if a product or ingredient contains gluten?
+Unsure if a product or ingredient in the grocery store contains gluten?
 Searching for a reputable gluten-free restaurant?
 Need to communicate your gluten-free requirements in another language?
-Take advantage of the latest up-to-date technology and all of this is possible.
+These user-friendly apps make all of this possible.

 Allergy & Gluten Free Diet Tracker by Fooducate: Use your smart device to automatically scan a product barcode, search for products, or browse by category.
 See if a product contains one of the following allergens: gluten, peanuts, tree nuts, fish, shellfish, egg, milk, lactose or soy.
 The “One Click” button option to directly call the manufacturer for additional product information is an added bonus. $4.99, fooducate.com

 Is That Gluten Free?: Grocery shop safely with a database of more than 20,000 manufacturer-verified gluten-free products from more than 660 brands.
-Easily search by categories, brands, ingredients, or keyword. $7.99, bit.ly/15al1xk
+Easily search by categories, brands, ingredients, or keyword. $7.99, gardenbaysoftware.com

 AllergyEats Mobile: This user-friendly resource provides valuable peer-based feedback about how well (or poorly) restaurants accommodate the needs of food-allergic diners.
 You can customize your search by selecting from the top 10 allergens (gluten, wheat, corn, dairy, eggs, fish, peanuts, shellfish, soy and tree nuts), entering a specific location, or choosing the “Find Near Me” option.
 Free, allergyeats.com